 When can I volunteer?

-How do I (or groups of 3 or less) sign up?
+How do individuals sign up?

 How do groups of 5 or more sign up?